+Under the ACA, all Massachusetts residents below 133% of the federal poverty level (FPL) are eligible for MassHealth if they are citizens or qualified aliens, and most of the expansion population is enrolled in a new program called MassHealth CarePlus.
 On January 1, 2014, nearly 300,000 members successfully transitioned from their former programs into their new MassHealth programs.
 There are challenges with the Commonwealth's new online enrollment and eligibility system; therefore, the pace of new enrollments into MassHealth has been slower than expected.
 Many individuals who applied for subsidized health insurance coverage, who are not enrolled in another state health care program, are receiving transitional coverage on a fee-for-service basis through MassHealth until a final determination of eligibility is made.
 The Commonwealth secured federal reimbursement for expenses of covering those up to 400 percent of the federal poverty level from the Centers for Medicare and Medicaid Services (CMS) through the end of the fiscal year and worked with CMS to extend the federal reimbursement period through December, 2014.
 There can be as much as a 2-3 month lag in receiving and processing claims.
-Based on available claims data, MassHealth has spent \$138.7 million as of the end of June, 2014 on services for the approximately 237,000 members currently enrolled in transitional coverage.
+Based on available claims data, MassHealth has spent \$244.1 million as of August 23, 2014 on services for the approximately 279,000 members currently enrolled in transitional coverage.
 The Commonwealth will continue to monitor spending on the transitional coverage population.
-The extent of the fiscal impact at MassHealth will depend on the size of the transitional coverage population, how long they remain in transitional coverage, and utilization of health care services, but, due to budgeted resources for new enrollment, supplemental funding was not necessary in fiscal 2014.
-MassHealth ended fiscal 2014 with a projected surplus of approximately \$200 million.
+The extent of the fiscal impact at MassHealth will depend on the size of the transitional coverage population, how long they remain in transitional coverage, and utilization of health care services.